 The Georgia Autism Initiative is the statewide coordination and delivery of services that improve capacity for early intervention, family coaching and support, transition planning, and provider training for infants and youth with ASD from birth to 21 years of age and their families.

-The Georgia Autism Initiative collaborates with physicians and district coordinators to record and/or administer ASD specific screenings for early intervention.
-The Georgia Autism Initiative includes a network of licensed community psychologists and board-certified behavior analysts (BCBA) that provide diagnostic and behavioral intervention to improve outcomes of children and youth with ASD.
-Family coaching and support is offered through the development of individualized plans and support services.
+The Georgia Autism Initiative collaborates with physicians and district coordinators to record and/or administer ASD-specific screenings for early intervention.
+The Georgia Autism Initiative includes a network of licensed community psychologists and board-certified behavior analysts (BCBA) that provide diagnostic and behavioral interventions to improve outcomes for children and youth with ASD.
+Family coaching and support are offered through the development of individualized plans and support services.

 Why is the program important?

-According to the National Center on Birth Defects and Developmental Disabilities, on average children in Georgia are diagnosed at 4 years and 5 months, though a diagnosed can be done as early as 2 years of age.
+According to the National Center on Birth Defects and Developmental Disabilities, on average children in Georgia are diagnosed around 4 years old, however, ASD can sometimes be detected at 18 months of age or younger.
+By age 2, a diagnosis by an experienced professional can be considered reliable.
 An early diagnosis helps to ensure children receive timely and appropriate care.
 It is important for all children to be screened for developmental delays, especially those children who are at a higher risk for developmental deficiencies due to pre-term birth, low birth weight, or having a brother or sister with ASD.

 How many children have been helped by the program?

-In 2019, over 3,500 children between the ages of 18 and 24 months were screened using the MCHAT-R/F for ASD across the state of Georgia.
+Over 3,500 children between the ages of 18 and 24 months have been screened using the MCHAT-R/F for ASD across the state of Georgia.